FoodStandardsAgency/Governance/new_projects.md

 /tags
 ```

-## Readme
-Every repository must have a readme.
-This should provide at minimum some brief context and initial getting started.
-Larger repos may use a wiki area for documentation.

-For more information see [readmes for GOV.UK applications guidance](https://docs.publishing.service.gov.uk/manual/readmes.html)

-## Protect your branches 🌳
+## Protect your branches

 Use GitHub's [protected branches](https://help.github.com/articles/about-protected-branches/) feature for `master` (and if you're using Gitflow `develop`).

-If you've hooked up the repo to some form of CI that updates the status of commits also use the option [required status checks](https://help.github.com/articles/about-required-status-checks/).
+If you've hooked up the repository to some form of CI that updates the status of commits also use the option [required status checks](https://help.github.com/articles/about-required-status-checks/).